batricha/CTF-Writeups/WGMY2024/Game/World 2/README.md

 ### Step 2: Playing the Game
 - I played the game for one round, saving the game after each session (a "round" involved fighting an opponent).
+- Each round won provided me with a part of the flag.
 - Each save generated an `rmmsave` file in the game’s directory, which became crucial later.

 ### Step 3: Overcoming Obstacles
 **Obstacle 1: Missing Part of the Flag**
 - The game provided four parts of the flag: Flag 1, Flag 2, Flag 3, and Flag 5.
 However, Flag 4 was missing.
-- After some exploration and recalling my friend’s experience in "World 1," I discovered that Flag 4 was hidden in the lava section of the game.
+- After some exploration and recalling my friend’s experience in **World 1**, I discovered that Flag 4 was hidden in the lava section of the game.
 It was written directly on the lava, requiring careful navigation to piece it together.
-Credit to my friend for noticing this in "World 1."
+Credit to my friend for noticing this in **World 1**.

 <p align= "center">
   <img src = "https://github.com/batricha/CTF-Writeups/blob/main/WGMY2024/Game/World%202/world2.png" alt="Challenge Image" width="490" height="450">